 The AFU was established in 1999 shortly after the Prevention of Organised Crime Act (POCA) (1998) came into force.
-It is now a sub-programme of the National Prosecuting Authority of South Africa (NPA).
-The AFU was created as a dedicated unit to develop the necessary expertise to deal with the complexities of forfeiture, and its performance was to be measured solely in terms of forfeiture.
-Its mission is to implement asset forfeiture measures effectively and aggressively as part of a strategy to deal better with organised and economically motivated crime.
+It is now a sub-programme of the National The AFU was created as a dedicated unit to develop the necessary expertise to deal performance was to be measured solely in terms of forfeiture.
+Its mission is to implement asset forfeiture measures effectively and aggressively as part of a strategy to deal motivated crime.
 It aims to reduce crime, or at least the growth in crime, by reducing the profit and increasing the risk for criminals.
-It also aims to build faith in the criminal justice system by taking visible action to ensure that crime is seen as unprofitable.
-It is currently playing an important role in combatting corruption, which severely impacts service delivery.
-In many cases, it has also been able to make significant recoveries for the state of funds or property that had been lost due to corruption.
+It system by taking visible action to ensure that crime is seen as unprofitable.
+It is currently playing an important role in combatting able to make significant recoveries for the state of funds or property that had been lost

 This study seeks to assess how well the AFU sub-programme is being implemented and whether it is delivering upon its desired results (outputs and outcomes).
-It also seeks to determine whether the cost of implementing the programme is congruent with the intended benefits.
+It also seeks to determine whether the cost of implementing the programme is congruent with the intended benefits